Discrete cosine transform: Arithmetic complexity

-of multiplications associated with the 3-D DCT VR algorithm is less than that associated with the RCF approach by more than 40%.
-In addition, the RCF approach involves matrix transpose and more indexing and data swapping than the new VR algorithm.
-This makes the 3-D DCT VR algorithm more efficient and better suited for 3-D applications that involve the 3-D DCT-II such as video compression and other 3-D image processing applications.
+The total number of multiplications associated with the 3-D DCT VR algorithm is less than that associated with the RCF approach by more than 40%.
+In addition, the RCF approach involves matrix transpose and more indexing and data swapping than the VR DIF algorithm.
+This makes the 3-D DCT VR algorithm more efficient and better suited for 3-D applications that involve the 3-D DCT-II, such as video compression and other 3-D image processing applications.

 The main consideration in choosing a fast algorithm is to avoid computational and structural complexities.
-As the technology of computers and DSPs advances, the execution time of arithmetic operations (multiplications and additions) is becoming very fast, and regular computational structure becomes the most important factor.
+As the technology of computers and DSPs advances, the execution time of arithmetic operations (multiplications and additions) improves and regular computational structure becomes the most important factor.
 Therefore, although the above proposed 3-D VR algorithm does not achieve the theoretical lower bound on the number of multiplications, it has a simpler computational structure as compared to other 3-D DCT algorithms.
-It can be implemented in place using a single butterfly and possesses the properties of the Cooley–Tukey FFT algorithm in 3-D. Hence, the 3-D VR presents a good choice for reducing arithmetic operations in the calculation of the 3-D DCT-II, while keeping the simple structure that characterize butterfly-style Cooley–Tukey FFT algorithms.
+It can be implemented in place using a single butterfly and possesses the properties of the Cooley–Tukey FFT algorithm in 3-D. Hence, the 3-D VR presents a good choice for reducing arithmetic operations in the calculation of the 3-D DCT-II, while keeping the simple structure that characterizes butterfly-style Cooley–Tukey FFT algorithms.